Gordon9/git-tutorial/README.md

-# git-tutorial
+# Git Beginners Tutorial
-study how to use git
+Study how to use git